Home > Blog > Python >

 2) python Not in Membership Operator

-“Not in” operator, the name itself is expressing the meaning that something is not inside.
-It goes through a particular sequence to find weather a value is in the specified list or not.
+“Not in” operator, the name itself expresses the meaning that something is not inside.
+It goes through a particular sequence to find whether a value is in the specified list or not.
 If it finds there is no such value, it returns True, otherwise False.

-Let’s consider a python program on how Not In operator works:
+Let’s consider a Python program on how the Not In operator works:

 Program